wp-plugins/wp-meetup/README.txt

 Donate link: http://nuancedmedia.com/wordpress-meetup-plugin/
 Tags: meetup,meetup.com
 Requires at least: 3.7
-Tested up to: 3.8
+Tested up to: 3.9.1
-Stable tag: 2.0.0
+Stable tag: 2.2.0

 WP Meetup fetches event information from Meetup.com and creates posts for each event.

 == Description ==

+Meetup is used by 9.5 million members who meet over 2,000 times every single day in local communities across the nation.
+Unfortunately, there hasn't been an efficient way to link an organization's Meetup events easily and efficiently to their WordPress site.

+Until now.

-WP Meetup fetches event information from Meetup.com and creates posts for each event.
-Additionally, WP Meetup provides an event calendar for displaying upcoming events either on a page or as a widget.
+Nuanced Media's WP Meetup plugin fetches event information from Meetup.com and creates posts for each event.
+WP Meetup also provides an event calendar for displaying events, either on a page or as a widget.

+New in version 2.0!

+• Display multiple groups on one calendar, each group with their own color highlight.
+Perfect for organizers of multiple, related groups!
+• Display multiple months of events, including past, present, and future events.
+Help your members plan ahead for special events!
+• Calendar widget that displays a small calendar in the widget area, as well as a new widget that lists seven upcoming events.
+• Increased database stability for calendar creation.

+It has never been so easy to aggregate and display events.

-For more detailed information visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).
+For more information, visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).

+About Nuanced Media:
+Nuanced Media specialized in [Web Design](http://nuancedmedia.com/tucson-website-design/), [Marketing](http://nuancedmedia.com/internet-marketing-tucson-az/) & [Brand](http://nuancedmedia.com/brand-tucson-az/) development.
+Nuanced takes pride in our hard work and dedication to drive more consumers towards client webpage.
+Through social media marketing, search engine optimization, and personalized web design the Nuanced Team ensures professional products.

 == Installation ==